AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Typically, chatbots consist of 7 components, and they are structured as follows:

-Natural language processing (NLP) enables chatbots to convert users’ text and speech into structured data to be understood by a machine.
-The NLP process consists of the following steps:
+Chatbots convert users’ text and speech into organized data that can be understood by machines through Natural language processing (NLP).
+The NLP process involves several key steps:

 • Tokenization: also called lexical analysis, is the process of splitting the string of words forming a sentence into smaller parts, known as “tokens,” based on its meaning and its relationship to the whole sentence.